About this event

 • Production-oriented classification of accuracy, tolerances, and process stability

-• Practical examples from real robotics and gear applications
+• Practical examples from real-world robotics and gear applications

-• Insight into how complex workpieces can be manufactured economically and reproducibly
+• Insights into how complex workpieces can be manufactured economically and reproducibly